Zierman/tabsave/README.md

 #### Default Mode
 The default mode is to create a backup.
-This means that if you only provide the save name the program will try to create a backup.
+This means that if you only provide the save name, the program will try to create a backup.

 To back up a save named `Survival1` simply run the following:
 ```commandline